willfong/docker-fastapi-sqlite/README.md

-# Docker / FastAPI / Vue / DynamoDB
+# Docker / FastAPI / Vue / SQLite

 This is a template repository for an opinionated proof-of-concept architecture.

 ## Guiding Principles

 - Local development - The entire infrastrucutre must easily run locally for end-to-end testing
-- Cloud deployment - We're focused on AWS-specifics here
+- Minimal Deployment - Use the smallest amount of resources possible
+- Redis Cache - Use a Redis single-instance cache to reduce load on SQLite

 ## Getting Started

-1. https://github.com/willfong/docker-fastapi-ddb/generate to create your own copy of this template
+1. https://github.com/willfong/docker-fastapi-sqlite/generate to create your own copy of this template
+1. Import SQL schema: `sqlite3 sqlite.db < schema.sql`

 ## Vue